-The bus leaves every 30 minutes, starting at 4:50am with the last bus at 6:35pm.
-However the last bus from Ataco (the furtherest town to the north on the Ruta de las Flores) heading back to Juayua leaves at 6:10pm and same goes from Nahuizalco (furthest from to the south).
+The bus leaves every 30 minutes, starting at 4:50 am with the last bus at 6:35 pm.
+However, the last bus from Ataco (the furthest town to the north on the Ruta de las Flores) heading back to Juayua leaves at 6:10 pm and same goes from Nahuizalco (furthest to the south).

 Visit the Weekend Food Markets

-The markets are full of amazing food including Pupusas, pizza, seafood, steak, coffee and much more.
-There are many local dishes on offer and my favorite included giant prawns, chicken and beef with a giant salad, rice and veggies.
-All that set me back only $6 USD (but shop around as prices and portions vary.)
+The markets are full of incredible food including Pupusas, pizza, seafood, steak, coffee and much more.
+There are many local dishes on offer and my favorite included giant prawns, chicken, beef with a giant salad, rice, and veggies.
+All of that set me back only $6 USD (but shop around as prices and portions vary.)

 Visit the surrounding Towns

 Along the Route de la Flores there are many small towns that offer their own unique touch.
 Due to the weather, I only made it to Ataco.
 Surprisingly, the small town still had a lot to offer.
-I visited many beautiful murals and got some fantastic shots.
-I hiked up to the town’s lookout over the city and surrounding mountains and tasted some amazing food.
+In Ataco, I visited many beautiful murals and got some fantastic shots.
+I hiked up to the lookout over the town and surrounding mountains and tasted some amazing food.

 Visit the Seven Waterfalls/Los Chorros de la Calera

-There seems to be some confusion online surrounding the waterfalls, so let me clear it up.
-The Seven waterfalls is a hike that takes you through seven different waterfalls.
+The Seven Waterfalls is a hike that takes you through seven different waterfalls.
 The hike takes 6 hours and requires a guide with ropes for safety.
 Hostel Casa Mazeta offers this hike for $20 USD per person.

 Currently, it is recommended that you take a local guide/security guard to escort you on this short walk there and back as there have been robberies in the area.
-The guides can be organised through Hostel Casa Mazeta and costs $2.50 per person.
+The guide can be organized through Hostel Casa Mazeta and costs $2.50 per person.
 They bring dogs or a machete and will give you some information (in Spanish) on the plants and land around you on the hike.
 This is definitely the cheapest option for those who want to see the famous waterfall, but not spend $20.